Price

 Money Exchange

-The local currency in Ecuador is the U.S. dollar, so there is no need to exchange currencies.
-Make sure you bring plenty of cash to the islands—we recommend around $700-800—as ATMs can be hard to find or out of service, especially on Floreana.
+The local currency in Ecuador is the U.S. dollar.
+Credit/Debit Cards: Credit cards are rarely accepted on the islands.
+Cash: Make sure you bring plenty of cash to the islands—we recommend at least $700–800 USD as ATMs can be hard to find or out of service, especially on Floreana.
 Small bills are better, so bring plenty of $5s and $1s.
-Credit cards are rarely accepted on the islands.
+Emergency Funds: Bring at least $200 USD (or the equivalent in local currency) in cash for emergencies in case of ATM or card issues.
+Always carry more rather than less to avoid feeling short of funds while traveling.
+See the Estimated Trip Costs section at the bottom of this page for budgeting guidance.

 Tipping